-Leadership teams exist on a spectrum - from dysfunctional to extraordinary.
-Leadership teams exist at all levels of an organisation - and each one must be functioning as well as they can if the unit, division, department or organisation is to succeed.
+Leadership teams exist on a spectrum: from dysfunctional to extraordinary, and they exist at all levels of an organisation.
+Each team must function as well as they possibly can if the unit, division, department or organisation is to succeed.

 Organisations with dysfunctional leadership teams never live up to their full potential; they consistently under-perform.
-Some are weakened so much by the actions and inactions of their leadership team that they have to be rescued or become take-over targets.
-Some go under.
+Some are weakened so much by the actions and inactions of their leadership team that they have to be rescued.
+Some become take-over targets.
+So many go under.

 Dysfunctional leadership teams are eventually and inevitably replaced - starting from the top.
-But so much damage is often done in the meantime that organisations can become shadows of their former selves.
+But so much damage has been done in the meantime that these organisations can become shadows of their former selves.
 One reason is that dysfunctional leadership teams create dysfunctional cultures that mirror the tribal, warring behaviour at the top of the organisation.
 Another is that dysfunctional leadership teams are too busy fighting one another to appreciate what makes their business special or to recognise the opportunities, let alone seize them.

 But even dysfunctional teams can be transformed - as long as the team leader is ready, willing and able to do so.

 They can move across the spectrum - first to 'Fragile', then onto 'Developing' and finally to 'Extraordinary'.